kubevirt/user-guide/docs/architecture.md

     kubectl patch virtualmachine vm --type merge -p \
         '{"spec":{"running":false}}'

+Find more details about [a VM's life-cycle in the relevant section](./virtual_machines/lifecycle.md)

 ### Controller status

 Once a VirtualMachineInstance is created, its state will be tracked via